decentraland/adr/content/ADR-204-comms-architecture.md

 ## Protocol Messages

 The protocol messages for profiles, positions, and updates have been optimized for client performance, aiming to minimize data transmission through the channels.
-In this new implementation, profiles are no longer sent through the island and are instead retrieved from the Catalyst network.
+In this new implementation, profiles' data is no longer sent through the island and is instead retrieved from the Catalyst network.
 When a user updates their profile, a notification is sent, and the updated profile is downloaded from the servers.
 This approach ensures that avatar impersonation is prevented, as the signed profile is retrieved from a trusted Catalyst node.

 TBD